-- 4. Enter the name "DepVector_01L". - 5.
+- 4. Enter the name "DepVector 01L". - 5.
 On the Map display, click on the runway end "01L".
 AEDT will automatically populate the Runway End/Helipad in the Create Vector Track pane. - 6.
 From the Segment Type dropdown list, select Straight, then enter 2 nautical miles for distance.
-Click Add to create the first track segment (segment number 0).

-- 7. You will see the straight track segment on the map.
-As you add new segments, the map displays them. - 8.
+Click Add to create the first track segment (segment number 0). - The straight track segment is displayed on the map. - As new segments are added, the map displays them. - 7.
 For the second segment, select Turn from the Segment Type dropdown list.
 Enter 2 nmi for Radius, "90" degrees for Angle.
-Click Add to create segment number 1. - 9.
+Click Add to create segment number 1. - 8.
 For the thrid segment, select Straight vector track segment.
 Enter 2 nautical miles.
-Click Add to create segment number 2. - 10.
-Click Save. - 11.
-AEDT will add this new track to the list of Airport Layout components in the lower left-corner (Figure 10).
+Click Add to create segment number 2. - 9.
+Click Save.

+10. AEDT will add this new track to the list of Airport Layout components in the lower left-corner (Figure 10).